Dr Susan Thorpe

 Newcastle upon Tyne

-I am the Programme Director for the MSc in Psychology (Foundations in Clinical and Health Psychology) which started in September 2012 and the new MSc in Psychology (Foundations in Clinical and Forensic Psychology) which started in September 2014.
-I am the Deputy Head of School, and Director of Postgraduate Programmes Taught.
+I am the Programme Director for the MSc in Foundations in Clinical Psychology.
+I am the Deputy Head of School, and Director of Postgraduate Programmes (Taught).
 I also supervise Undergraduate and Postgraduate dissertations.

 BEd/MA English Literature: Aberdeen University